‘Conan Exiles’ Launch Reveals Roadmap Of Siege Engines, Dyes, And More

 Conan Exiles dropped to Steam Early Access Tuesday morning.
 The open-world survival game made a stir on Twitch the night before as streamers who received special early access ratcheted the game up to the most watched game in just a few hours.
 So what happens next?
-Funcom laid out its roadmap for title in the coming months.
+Funcom laid out its roadmap for the title in the coming months.

 The first order of business for Funcom is bringing more official servers online.
 Players are having issues connecting to official servers, as the game’s official Twitter account explained.